medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 * Trying out [quality assistance]({{% ref "quality-assistance" %}})
   * Faster start-to-live
   * Avoiding silos and shifting of responsibilities (coding and quality)

+#### SRE
+* Support
+* Ticketing system: only GitHub
+* Not on-call
+* We’re offline first, so not every outage calls for immediate action/resolution
+* Engineering work - Archv3 (cht-core 4.0 version)

 ### Product
 #### The forum